JenniferKuo/file-sharing-app/README.md

 **Demo Page**
 1. You can access http://localhost:3333 to use the user interface to upload a file, and then click generate link to get the sharing link.
 ![Alt text](demo.png)
+2. Access the sharing link before the expire time, will allow user to download the file.

 **API Endpoints**
 You can also use the service without user interface, but using the APIs provided by the backend service directly.